xealits/single-lepton/comment.md

     have at least 1 element with numberOfPixelHits > 0
   + tau pt > 20, eta < 2.3
   + overlap with selLeptons $\delta R > 0.4 $
+  + check closeness to an electron at gen level
+    -- multiply event weight with the fake-rate scale factor
 * jets
   + corrections `Fall15_25nsV2_*`
     - uncorrect with `jet.correctedP4("Uncorrected")`